WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 featured_image: "images/posts/shadertoy/reduced-color-range.jpg"
 ---

-You can change the background color of the Unity editor when you're in Play Mode.
-This can be a handy feature to make it a bit more obvious so you don't make and then lose changes you've made during Play Mode.
+I've been working on building a modular gaming table.
+Something that can easily be connected and disconnected in different ways in order to create a table that fits my needs.
+It needed to be something I could build projects on, expand over time and get out of the way when I wanted to utilize a more open space in my room between gaming sessions.
+I built a custom table using aluminum extrusions that has solved most of that for me. providing easy to use worktops in a size that can be easily expanded and contracted using common parts.
+Here's how to build your own as well as a large list of custom components you can use to expand upon the basic table.

 > Note: a few parts of this project are still a work-in-progress and have been marked as a stub.
 Designs for them don't exist yet and may change.
+If you added your own custom bits, lmk and I can list it here as well for others to find and use.

 ## Components

 ### 2'x4' Modular Gaming Table

+> TODO: insert a picture of the table

 | Item | Machining | Use | Amount | Link |
 | ---- | --------- | --- | ------ | ---- |

+> TODO: insert a picture of multiple tables connected together.

 ### 2'x4' Modular Storage Table

+> TODO: insert a picture of the storage table

 Designed to fit and utilize the same tabletop's as the [Modular Gaming Table](#2x4-modular-gaming-table) these storage tables slide in under the gaming table so you can add two shelves beneath your table for storage.